 This type of agriculture is self-sufficient which means that the farmers grow food for themselves and their families.
 There are some cases where some small surpluses can be exchanged or sold for cash.
 That is why the resulting economy is static with little chance of improvement, but there is a high degree of rural independence as farmers are not tied to homeowners or shopping centers.

 Primitive subsistence agriculture does not rely on chemical fertilizers and farmers instead use more natural and traditional techniques.
 Most farmers also have animals, such as chickens, goats, and cows.
 The manure from these animals is used to fertilize the plants which are also very specific for primitive subsistence farming.

 In terms of the farming methods and techniques used, primitive subsistence farming varies a lot from other types of agriculture.
 It is important to mention that primitive subsistence farming mostly relies on manual labor because all the work is done by the family that lives on the farm.
-Also, farmers may use animals that they have on the farm, and simple machines as well and incorporate them in the work on the land.
+Also, farmers may use animals that they have on the farm, and simple machines as well and incorporate them into the work on the land.

 Primitive subsistence farming does not use pesticides or any chemical fertilizers, they rely on natural predators of pests to control the pest population.